imesense-projects/mcforge1.12.2-emptymod/CONTRIBUTING.md

 #### Code Review Process

 - Maintainers will review pull requests and may suggest changes.
-- Once approved pull request will be merged
+- Once approved pull request will be merged.

 ## F.A.Q

-> Q: How do I know what to work on?
+> Question: How do I know what to work on?
 >
-> A: Check the `Issues` tab for `good first issue` or `help wanted` labels.
+> Answer: Check the `Issues` tab for issues with `good first issue` or `help wanted` labels.

-> Q: What if my PR is rejected?
+> Question: What if my PR is rejected?
 >
-> A: Don’t take it personally!
+> Answer: Don’t take it personally!
 The maintainers will provide feedback, and you can always discuss alternatives.

-> Q: Can I contribute if I'm not a developer?
+> Question: Can I contribute if I'm not a developer?
 >
-> A: Absolutely!
+> Answer: Absolutely!
 Documentation, design, and community help are equally valuable.

 ## Acknowledgments